DP World: Recent history

-2010–2022: Covid-19 & corporate rebrand

 In the second quarter of 2010 DP World gave the go-ahead for construction of the £1.5 billion London Gateway port.
 Work started in February 2010 with the port due to open in the fourth quarter of 2013.
 By April 2011, Moody's upgraded DP World's financial status to 'investment grade'.
 Since December 2010, DP World has undertaken a series of asset disposals, exiting markets where it does not have a significant presence and seeking to redeploy funds in fast-growing markets.

 On 20 February 2019, DP World announced it had repurchased P&O Ferries from Dubai World in a £322m deal.

+In June 2019 DP World signed agreements with the Russian Direct Investment Fund, ROSATOM, and Norilsk Nickel aiming to develop the Northern Sea Route.

 In March 2021, the company said that, due to the COVID-19 pandemic, it had witnessed a drop of its profits by 29% comparing to 2019.

 In May 2021, Abdulla Bin Damithan was appointed as CEO and managing director of UAE business.

 In October 2021, coinciding with the launch of Expo 2020, DP World unveiled its new corporate identity.
 DP World is an official premier partner of Expo 2020.